Florent Groberg: In Afghanistan

 Despite the loss of life, Groberg's actions prevented the bombers from detonating their devices as planned, which could have killed many more on the patrol.

 As a result of his actions, Groberg sustained the loss of 45 to 50 percent of his left calf muscle with significant nerve damage, a blown eardrum, and a mild traumatic brain injury.
-Groberg spent his recovery at Walter Reed National Military Medical Center from August 2012 through May 2015.
+Groberg spent his recovery at Walter Reed National Military Medical Center from August 2012 to May 2015.
 He was medically retired from Company B Warriors, Warrior Transition Battalion, as a captain, on July 23, 2015.

 Medal of Honor

 For his August 2012 actions, Groberg received the Medal of Honor, the highest military honor in the United States.
 Groberg is the 19th recipient of the Medal of Honor after the Vietnam War, the first foreign-born recipient since the Vietnam War and the 10th living recipient.
 President Barack Obama awarded the Medal of Honor to Groberg on November 12, 2015 at a ceremony at the White House.

 In a Veterans Day post the day before the ceremony, Obama shared a video about Groberg on Facebook, with the words: